-/29th April 2019, RENEWABLE MARKET WATCHTM/ The second largest solar project in Ukraine has been opened at the end of March 2019 in the near vicinity of the Panovtsy village in Kamianets-Podilskyi district of Khmelnitsky Oblast by ICU and VR Capital Group, reported the Renewable Market Watch™.
-The solar PV power plant is a joint-venture by ICU, an independent asset management, private equity and investment advisory firm specialising in Central and Eastern Europe and VR Capital Group, an alternative asset manager specializing in global emerging markets.
+/29th April 2019, RENEWABLE MARKET WATCHTM/ The second-largest solar project in Ukraine has been opened at the end of March 2019 in the near vicinity of the Panovtsy village in Kamianets-Podilskyi district of Khmelnitsky Oblast by ICU and VR Capital Group, reported the Renewable Market Watch™.
+The solar PV power plant is a joint-venture by ICU, independent asset management, private equity and investment advisory firm specialising in Central and Eastern Europe and VR Capital Group, an alternative asset manager specializing in global emerging markets.
 The plant has been commissioned by Podilskenergo and represents an investment in materials and construction of approximately US$55m.
-The peak capacity of the plant is 63.8MW and the plant will generate approximately 68,200 MW/H of clean energy per year.
-The electricity generated will supply one-third of all the households in Kamianets-Podilskyi city and will help decrease carbon emissions by 67,000 tonnes annually.
-The plant is one of the largest foreign direct investment projects in Ukraine and will assist in the nation’s transition to renewable energy, including meeting Ukraine’s pledge to, by 2030, reduce its greenhouse gas emissions by at least 40 percent from 1990 levels in accordance with the 2015 Paris agreement.
+The plant's peak capacity is 63.8MW and the plant will generate approximately 68,200 MW/H of clean energy per year.
+The electricity generated will supply one-third of all the households in Kamianets-Podilskyi city and help decrease carbon emissions by 67,000 tonnes annually.
+The plant is one of the largest foreign direct investment projects in Ukraine.
+It will assist in the nation’s transition to renewable energy, including meeting Ukraine’s pledge to, by 2030, reduce its greenhouse gas emissions by at least 40 percent from 1990 levels following the 2015 Paris agreement.

 The power plant will provide full-time employment to 45 workers.
-In addition, Podilskenergo will also allocate UAH2.6m to the village budget for rent and will become the biggest tax contributor to the local community.
+Podilskenergo will also allocate UAH2.6m to the village budget for rent and become the biggest tax contributor to the local community.
 These funds will be spent on funding the local community’s welfare and social needs.

 Solar Power Market Development in Ukraine

 In 2018, newly installed solar PV capacity in Ukraine reached 645 MW.
-The main capacity drivers were large-scale projects under the FIT scheme, but residential solar power installations under the net metering support scheme provided also very good contribution.
+The main capacity drivers were large-scale projects under the FIT scheme, but residential solar power installations under the net metering support scheme also greatly contributed.
 With this installation record Ukrainian cumulative installed solar PV capacity grew to 1.33 GW, according to the latest update of Ukraine Solar Photovoltaic (PV) Power Market Outlook 2018÷2027.

 Legislative Changes Impacting Renewable Energy Market

-Furthermore, the 'Draft law on transition to green auctions' is being actively prepared for second reading in the Ukrainian Parliament by the Fuel and Energy Committee together with ministries, State Agency on Energy Efficiency and Energy Saving of Ukraine (SAEE) and other stakeholders.
+Furthermore, the 'Draft law on the transition to green auctions' is being actively prepared for second reading in the Ukrainian Parliament by the Fuel and Energy Committee together with ministries, State Agency on Energy Efficiency and Energy Saving of Ukraine (SAEE) and other stakeholders.
 Ukraine aims to create a transparent and competitive renewable energy market through auctions.
-Therefore, potential renewable power producers will compete for the right to install solar, wind or other type of renewable energy power plants and to sell clean electricity.
+Therefore, potential renewable power producers will compete for installing solar, wind or another type of renewable energy power plants and selling clean electricity.
 Auction winners will have the opportunity to sell clean electricity for 20 years.